watchexec/watchexec/CONTRIBUTING.md

 # Contribution guidebook

 This is a fairly free-form project, with low contribution traffic.
-It is mostly passively maintained, with occasional bouts of more active developing, usually along a theme.
-Most of the maintainer activity is triaging and managing issues, and loosely planning/grouping feature requests and non-critical bugs to fix into these themes, represented as milestones.

 Maintainers:

 - Félix Saparelli (@passcod) (active)
 - Matt Green (@mattgreen) (original author, more passive now)

-Currently the project is in a long v1 phase, with a "sometime in the future" second phase, which at the moment I envision as something with a stronger semver focus, and a major version number that may increase more often.
-Possibly the project would be split in two or more crates, to facilitate this.

-So, semver.
-Watchexec remains semver-compatible... on the CLI interface only.
-The library interface is explicitly _not_ considered as part of breaking changes, and even _patch_ version number changes may actually involve API breakage at the library interface.

-Additionally, it is to be considered unwise to rely on the _output_ of the CLI as an interface.
-The semver aspects are fairly loose but focus on input (flags, options, arguments, env), behaviour, and the calling environment of the sub process.

-Contributions are accepted for literally everything.
+Currently the project is in an active development period, with the recently-overhauled "library 2.0" backend enabling a swathe of new features that only remain to be added and then exposed.

+Contributions are accepted, but review may be delayed until the above work is finished.

 There are a few anti goals:

 - Calling watchexec is to be a **simple** exercise that remains intuitive.
 As a specific point, it should not involve any piping or require xargs.